Dowagiac man sentenced on meth charges - Leader Publications

 The incident occurred when White was pulled over for speeding by police on Nov.
 30, 2019, on M-60 and Pine Lake Street.
 He was found to have used meth earlier that day.

-“I’m going to be real blunt with you, I was prepared to give you 180 days in jail,” said Cass Circuit Judge Mark Herman.
+“I’m going to be real blunt with you.
+I was prepared to give you 180 days in jail,” said Cass Circuit Judge Mark Herman.
 “If you’re arrested for anything else or have a probation violation in this case, you can expect to serve 180 days or more in jail.
 This is not a joke.”

 Judge Herman noted that White was arraigned this week on felony firearms charges.